summer-210/summer210-workspace/README.md

-# COMP210 Workspace - Summer Session 2022
+# COMP210 Workspace - Summer Session X 2022

 Your work in the course will be completed in this workspace.
 Instructions for the two most common tasks you'll perform can be found below.